unfoldingWord/dcs-home-page/README.md

 Then view at http://localhost:3000

-## Remove build
+## Remote build

-When you update the files, you should be able to see them live at https://gwniog-3000.preview.csb.app/ on CodeSandbox
+When you update the files, you should be able to see them live at https://c74229-3000.preview.csb.app/

 ## Deploy